M. Carey Thomas: Career

 In 1908, she became the first president of the National College Women's Equal Suffrage League.
 She was also a leading member of the National American Woman Suffrage Association.
 After 1920 she advocated the policies of the National Woman's Party.
 She was one of the early promoters of an equal rights amendment to the U.S. Constitution.

-For many years Thomas maintained an intimate relationship with long-time friend, Mamie Gwinn.
+Thomas maintained an ongoing intimate relationship with long-time friend, Mamie Gwinn.
 Thomas and Gwinn lived together at Bryn Mawr College in a small cottage that came to be known as "the Deanery".
 "As late as the first decade of the twentieth century, she wrote of her relationship with Mamie in language analogous to marriage.
 But by the 1920s she faced a different world.
 The love between women that had once been broadly accepted was now being portrayed in fiction and on the stage as lesbian and deviant."
 When Gwinn left Thomas in 1904 to marry (a love triangle fictionalized in Gertrude Stein's Fernhurst) Alfred Hodder, a fellow Professor of English at Bryn Mawr College, Thomas pursued a relationship with Mary Elizabeth Garrett.
 Thomas shared her campus home, the Deanery, with Garrett and together they endeavored to grow Bryn Mawr's resources.
 Upon her death, Garrett, who had been prominent in suffrage work and a benefactor of Bryn Mawr, left to President Thomas "a sum which would, in 1994, be close to $15,000,000." to be disposed of as she saw fit.
 M. Carey Thomas had firm views on marriage, and in a letter to her mother she described it as a "Loss of freedom, poverty, and a personal subjection for which I see absolutely no compensation."